 Whatever colour you choose, your dress certainly doesn’t need to be traditional, but it does need to invoke some drama.
 You can’t run the risk of a guest looking more gorgeous than the bride.

-Here’s 5 ideas for a bride-worthy stunning look that isn’t based around white.
+Here are 5 ideas for a bride-worthy stunning look that isn’t based around white:

 - For a dramatic entry go for your favourite color such as a stunning red gown with a perfectly co-ordinated shoe and hair piece that enhance that look rather than fight it.
 Having the whole colour palette to choose from means you can pick a colour that suits your skin tone, and that goes with some special pieces of jewellery you’d like to show off.